aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 cd ~/environment/tfekscode/primer/tflab2
 ```

-Now take some time to look through the varaious terraform files that have been provided
+Now take some time to look through the various terraform files that have been provided

 ### Terraform variables

-look at the variables.tf file contins the following:
+look at the variables.tf file it contains the following:

 ```
 variable "mycount" {